 Our success depends to a significant degree upon the continued contributions of our key management, product development, sales and marketing and finance personnel, many of whom will be difficult to replace.
 In particular, we rely on our President and Chief Executive Officer, Jeffrey Hussey.
-The loss of services of any of our key personnel, especially the services of Mr. Hussey, may seriously harm our business and results of operations.
+The loss of Mr. Hussey's services would seriously harm our business and results of operations.
 We do not have employment contracts with any of our key personnel.